 Four charged, including 2 Russian intel officers, in massive Yahoo hacks

 Four charged, including 2 Russian intel officers, in massive Yahoo hacks At least 500 million email accounts were hit by the security breaches.
-Check out this story on scsun-news.com: http://usat.ly/2mJwBLo Acting Assistant Attorney General Mary McCord, right, accompanied by U.S. Attorney for the Northern District Brian Stretch, speak during a news conference at the Justice Department in Washington about the security breach at Yahoo.
+Check out this story on AlamogordoNews.com: http://usat.ly/2mJwBLo U.S. officials are set to charge four people overseas in connection to the Yahoo! hacks, according to a Bloomberg report.

 Add your comments below